 Our prime directive is to study crocodiles while taking the utmost care to preserve their safety, territory, and way of life.
-Our secondary directive is to assume nothing, and observe with fresh eyes.
-We employ cutting edge technologies and inventive methodologies that stray from mainstream to explore alternative ways of researching crocodiles.
+We employ cutting edge technologies and inventive methodologies to explore new ways of understanding these animals.

 Dax has been observing crocodiles in the wild for a decade.
-He has a knack for tracking crocodiles and finding isolated populations.
-Such tracking is augmented by propreitary technological solutions he develops for our field research and analysis.
+He has a knack for tracking crocodiles from the air and finding isolated populations in the far flung reaches of Kutch.
+Tracking is augmented by new, proprietary technological solutions he develops for our field research and analysis.

-Himani provides the scientific backbone to our research.
-She is a trained herpatologist with hands-on experience with crocodilians.
-She works in the field for the DesertCrocs project, investigating vital data and discovering insights into their distinctiveness.
+Himani provides the herpetological backbone to our research.
+She is a trained scientist with hands-on experience.
+She works in the field for the DesertCrocs research and conservation project, investigating vital data and discovering insights into their distinctiveness.

-A veteran administrator formerly of CARE and America India Foundation, Parvez uses his vast experience to coordinate internal efforts, as well as our joint ventures with other organizations and government departments.
+A veteran administrator formerly of CARE and America India Foundation, Parvez uses his vast experience to coordinate internal efforts, as well as our joint ventures with other NGOs, universities, and government departments.

-Cynthia has managed major events such as the Hong Kong 97 Spectacular commemorating the historic reunification of Hong Kong; the APEC Business Forum; and the Hong Kong Chinese New Year's Day Parade.
+Cynthia has managed major events such as the Hong Kong 1997 Spectacular celebrating the historic reunification of Hong Kong; the APEC Business Forum; and the Hong Kong Chinese New Year's Day Parade.
 She advises the Foundation on the documentary films we produce, and public outreach programs.

 The Foundation was created in memory of Mahim Pandhi, a renowned journalist and renaissance man who loved nature.
 He spent his life practicing his principles of charity and philanthropy.
 He was a man of action who believed in doing things himself rather than delegating - especially when it came to helping others.
 He shared his garden with cobras, mongoooses, and reptiles.

-The Mahim Pandhi Wildlife Foundation was founded and is run by his son Dax Pandhi.
+The Mahim Pandhi Wildlife Foundation was founded and is run by his family.

 Our offices are located just a few kilometers from several crocodile habitats at:Aiya Nagar,